 The envelope command is optional.
 Implementations SHOULD support it, but the necessary information may not be available in all cases.
+The capability string for use with the require command is "envelope".

 '''

 Example: require "envelope";

 if envelope :all :is "from" "tim@example.com" {

 discard;

+}

 '''